Affiliations

 Abstract

 STUDY OBJECTIVES: The effect of recombinant human growth hormone (rhGH) on sleep-disordered breathing (SDB) in Malaysian children with Prader-Willi syndrome (PWS) is under-investigated.
-We determined (a) the short- and long-term effects of rhGH and (b) factors associated with worsening SDB, in children with PWS on rhGH.
+We determined (1) the short- and long-term effects of rhGH and (2) factors associated with worsening SDB in children with PWS receiving rhGH.

-METHODS: This retrospective study included children with PWS (with and without rhGH) who had at least one polysomnography (PSG).
-Outcomes measured were the presence of SDB: before and after starting rhGH and the progress of SDB with and without rhGH.
-Serial insulin-like growth factor-1 (IGF-1) measurements were recorded.
+METHODS: This retrospective study included children with PWS (with and without rhGH) who had undergone at least 1 polysomnography.
+Outcomes measured were the presence of SDB before and after starting rhGH and the progress of SDB with and without rhGH.
+Serial insulin-like growth factor 1 (IGF-1) measurements were recorded.

-RESULTS: One-hundred and thirteen PSGs were analyzed.
-The majority (92.3%) of initial PSGs had SDB with AHI median (IQR) 5.0 (2.6,16.3) events/h.
-The age for receiving rhGH was median (IQR) 1.9 (0.7, 3.4) years old.
-A third (36.8%) had worsening SDB after initiating rhGH, which was associated with higher IGF-1 levels post-rhGH (p=0.007).
-After a median of 5 years of rhGH, 73.6% maintained or reduced their positive airway pressure (PAP) settings.
-Without rhGH, 80% had increased their PAP settings.
-Worsening SDB while on rhGH was associated with higher BMI, lower rhGH dose, higher IGF-1 levels and non-15q deletion.
+RESULTS: One-hundred and thirteen polysomnograms were analyzed.
+The majority (92.3%) of initial polysomnograms showed SDB, with a median (interquartile range) apnea-hypopnea index of 5.0 (2.6, 16.3) events/h.
+The age for receiving rhGH was a median (IQR) of 1.9 (0.7, 3.4) years.
+One-third (36.8%) had worsening SDB after initiating rhGH, which was associated with higher IGF-1 levels post-rhGH (P = .007).
+After a median of 5 years of rhGH, 73.6% maintained or reduced their positive airway pressure settings.
+Without rhGH, 80% had increased their positive airway pressure settings.
+Worsening SDB while on rhGH was associated with higher body mass index, lower rhGH dose, higher IGF-1 levels, and non-15q deletion.

-CONCLUSIONS: Majority of Malaysian children with PWS had SDB.
-At initiation rhGH, one-third of patients had worsening SDB, associated with increased IGF-1 levels.
-Stabilization of SDB was more frequently seen in those on long-term rhGH.
-Worsening SDB while on rhGH was associated with a higher BMI, on a lower dose of rhGH, higher IGF-1 levels and non-15q deletion.
+CONCLUSIONS: The majority of Malaysian children with PWS had SDB.
+At initiation of rhGH, one-third of patients had worsening SDB, associated with increased IGF-1 levels.
+Stabilization of SDB was more frequently seen in those receiving long-term rhGH.
+Worsening SDB while on rhGH was associated with a higher body mass index, receiving a lower dose of rhGH, higher IGF-1 levels, and non-15q deletion.

 * Title and MeSH Headings from MEDLINE®/PubMed®, a database of the U.S. National Library of Medicine.